What This Course Covers

 How Your Course Grade is Determined

 Unit Tests = 55%: Unit tests will be similar to the vocab quizzes in format (fill-ins - no word banks or multiple choice) but with many more questions.
 In addition to fill-ins, you may periodically have questions where the answer stems from a document provided (e.g. a cartoon, chart, graph, quote, short reading passage, etc.).
+Anything from the unit notes is subject to being on a unit test.

 Keys to Success in Global 10